Breadcrumb

 What kind of skills are requested then?

 The skills requested in the job vacancy descriptions are not always of an advanced technical kind, like the ones needed for computer programming.
-Examples could be administrating systems, creating digital content, curating digital records, or sharing and visualizing customer data.
+Examples could be administrating systems, creating digital content, curating digital records, or sharing and visualising customer data.

 “These are things that I think a lot of people already work with, but maybe not always think of as digital skills.
 But they are definitely becoming more important, mainly for public sector,” says Vasili Mankevich.